-Whether or not you sew, knowing something about sewing makes one a better shopper.
-This post is about why it’s important to take a look at the seams when trying on clothing in the stores.
-The post discusses safety-stitching, how/why it is used to manufacture garments, and problems that one might encounter in garments made with this method of construction.
+It’s important to take a look at the seams when trying on clothing in the stores.
+This post discusses safety-stitching, how/why it is used to manufacture garments, and problems that one might encounter in garments made with this method of construction.

 |Safety-stitching sews the seams